 Gigi Pandian is the USA Today bestselling author of the Jaya Jones Treasure Hunt mystery series and the Accidental Alchemist mysteries.
+Gigi is the child of cultural anthropologist parents from New Mexico and the southern tip of India.
+She spent her childhood being dragged around the world on their research trips, and now lives in the San Francisco Bay Area.
 Gigi’s debut mystery novel, Artifact, was awarded a Malice Domestic Grant and named a “Best of 2012” Debut Novel by Suspense Magazine.
 Her fiction has been awarded Rose and Lefty awards and shortlisted for Macavity and Agatha awards.
-Gigi spent her childhood being dragged around the world by her cultural anthropologist parents, and now lives in the San Francisco Bay Area.

 The Jaya Jones Treasure Hunt Mysteries continued with Pirate Vishnu (awarded the Left Coast Crime Rose Award), Quicksand, and Michelangelo’s Ghost (named a “Best of 2016” Cozy Mystery by Suspense Magazine).